 It is notable that the 6D Mark II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 550D does not provide wifi capability.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 550D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 550D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 550D was succeeded by the Canon 600D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 550D Manual (free pdf) or the online Canon 6D Mark II Manual.
+Further information on the features and operation of the 550D and 6D Mark II can be found, respectively, in the Canon 550D Manual (free pdf) or the online Canon 6D Mark II Manual.

 So how do things add up?
 Which of the two cameras – the Canon 550D or the Canon 6D Mark II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.